9 Best Charities That Combat Pediatric (Childhood) Cancer (Complete 2023 List)

 What they do:

 St. Jude’s Children’s Hospital advances cures and prevention for pediatric diseases through research and treatment.
 They do this by providing direct treatment to children with life-threatening diseases, including experimental or specialized treatment for children who have not responded to standard care.
 They also provide resources and support services free of charge to families at all stages of treatment.
-In addition, they fund research to better understand diseases, including childhood cancer, and to develop breakthrough treatments.
+In addition, they fund research to better understand diseases, including pediatric cancer, and to develop breakthrough treatments.
 Furthermore, they offer training to future clinicians and biomedical researchers.

 🚀